xingyun-w/Introduction-to-Digital-Humanities-and-Social-Analytics-Group6/Project proposal.md

 ## Nature of the Dataset

+  The dataset consists of 200 french novels written during the enlightenment era and their metadata.
+This era is characterized by its exploration of contrasting ideas, social diversity, and the complex synthesis of material and spiritual realms, often challenging rigid societal roles and conventional forms of knowledge, especially in relation to self-understanding<sup>4</sup>.

 ![Fig. 1 - Comparison of proportion of narrative forms per decade<sup>5</sup>](https://github.com/xingyun-w/Introduction-to-Digital-Humanities-and-Social-Analytics-Group6/blob/e3c2db4e6920796d1bc05763f87e075e44d5a484/resources/img/Screenshot%202024-09-22%20at%2022.09.42.png)
 Fig. 1 - Comparison of proportion of narrative forms per decade<sup>5</sup>

-The authors of the corpus designed it to reflect the historical distribution of gender, publication year, and narrative form, creating a balanced dataset representative of the broader body of works<sup>5</sup>.
-This allows us to extrapolate conclusions to a larger extent, though caution is needed regarding unbalanced parameters.
-Since the novels are in French and translation may lose nuance, we opted to focus initially on the metadata, though the text data is available if keyword-based trends warrant further analysis.
+  The authors / compilers of the corpus have stated that they have composed the body to reflect the historical distribution of the parameters gender, year of first publication, and narrative form<sup>5</sup>.
+Given that we are thus working with a balanced database representative of the general body of works, our conclusions can to an extent be extrapolated to this larger body of data However as not all parameters are balanced, we do need to be attentive to not introduce unbalanced parameters into our analysis.
+  As the novels themselves are written in the French language and translation will take away from the needed nuance in the texts, we have chosen not to use the corpus itself initially, but rather focus on the metadata at hand for our analysis.
+However the data is available in case we do find observable trends in the metadata that we further wish to analyze based on keywords.

 ![fig. 2 - List of metadata parameters](https://github.com/xingyun-w/Introduction-to-Digital-Humanities-and-Social-Analytics-Group6/blob/e3c2db4e6920796d1bc05763f87e075e44d5a484/resources/img/Screenshot%202024-09-22%20at%2022.40.22.png)
 fig. 2 - List of metadata parameters

-The metadata spans a wide range of parameters, including details about the author, publisher, birthplace, and place of publication.
-While much of this data is useful, some is redundant or irrelevant, and various observations lack certain parameters.
-Thus, the dataset requires careful scrutiny and filtering, with missing data properly coded.
+The metadata covers a wide range of parameters, divided between subjects ranging from data covering the author, the publisher, the place of birth and place of publication.
+Though the larger part of this data is valuable to us, some of it is not, or refers to data that is already present in the metadataset.
+Furthermore, various parameters are missing for multiple observations.
+The set therefore needs to be scrutinized and filtered before use, with missing data coded as such.

 ### Notes
+5. DiPiero, Thomas.
+“Enlightenmentliterature.”
+Chapter.
+In *The Cambridge Companion to the French Enlightenment*, edited by Daniel Brewer, 137–52.
+Cambridge Companions to Literature.
+Cambridge: Cambridge University Press, 2014.
-5. Röttgermann, Julia. *“The Collection Of Eighteenth-Century French Novels 1751–1800”*, Journal Of Open Humanities Data 10 (1 januari 2024), https://doi.org/10.5334/johd.201.
+6. Röttgermann, Julia. *“The Collection Of Eighteenth-Century French Novels 1751–1800”*, Journal Of Open Humanities Data 10 (1 januari 2024), https://doi.org/10.5334/johd.201.

 ## Pre-processing of the dataset